 Women do this more often than men.
 People notice women's legs more so than men's, so they have more reason to draw attention to them.
 This probably isn't being done on purpose.
 It would be worth noticing whose attention the person is trying to get.

 Can We Make Reliable Judgments Based On Crossed Legs?

-In general, crossed legs reliably signals some anxiety and submission.
+In general, crossed legs reliably signal anxiety and submission.
 This is safe to assume as long we realize these feelings are usually within a normal range.
 Crossed legs certainly doesn't mean someone is a nervous wreck or afraid.

 As always, remember to consider physical reasons first.
 The person could be seeking a little comfort because they're cold.

-I find the variations with a little contradiction in them to be the most interesting.
+I find the variations with a bit of contradiction to be the most interesting.

-The sitting version with ankle on ankle and the legs straight, and the standing version with one leg bent fit the bill.
+The sitting version with ankle-on-ankle and the legs straight, and the standing version with one leg bent to fit the bill.
 With both of these, the person seems to be trying to indicate they're relaxed.
 Their position indicates they aren't quite there.

 The power plop is the new power pose.

 - 20 Leg Body Language Cues | Science of People